 An Automated Storage and Retrieval System (ASRS) is typically used to increase the picking speed and make better use of the available storage space in the warehouse.
-An ASRS can be based on many types of technology.
+An ASRS can be based on many types of technologies.
 We list some technologies here.
-Some common examples used by customers of Ongoing includes vertical storage lifts (e.g. Kardex) and robotics storage automation (e.g. AutoStore).
+Some common examples used by customers of Ongoing includes vertical storage lifts and robotics storage automation (e.g. AutoStore).

 Modeling the ASRS

-An ASRS is a machine consisting of several internal locations, and some mechanism which can automatically transfer goods between these internal locations and some designated input/output areas.
+An ASRS is a machine consisting of internal locations (typically thousands of them), and some mechanism which can automatically transfer goods between these internal locations and some designated input/output areas.
 To model this in Ongoing WMS, you have three locations:

 - Lift_In: represents the input area of the ASRS.